viperproject/viper-data-collection/README.md

 ### Configuration

-Set up port forwarding from `localhost:8080` to your desired outbound port to be able to access the API.
+Set up port forwarding from `localhost:51934` to your desired outbound port to be able to access the API.

+To submit programs to this instance, change the following files:

+- Silver: In `viper.silver.utility.ProgramSubmitter` change `val API_HOST` in the trait `ProgramSubmitter` to `http://server_ip/outbound_port`.
+This implementation is used by Silicon, Carbon, ViperServer, Gobra and Nagini.

+- Prusti: In `prusti_utils::program_submitter` change `const API_HOST` to `http://server_ip/outbound_port`.

 ### Usage

 Running `./run.sh` will start the Docker database container and the API webserver.

+To access the API, query `http://server_ip/outbound_port/query_endpoint`.
+For relevant endpoints see `vdc-query-frontend/src/main/scala/queryFrontend/APIQueries`.

+To back up the database, run `bash_scripts/db_backup.sh`.
+This will store a compressed backup in `db/backups/`.
+To restore an older version, run `bash_scripts/db_restore.sh backup_filename`.
+The file has to be found in `db/backups/`.